nmilford/stormLauncher/README.md

 ## Usage:

-* Use w, s, a and d to aim.
+* Use arrow keys aim.
-* Use left-shift to fire.
+* Press return to fire.